-From there, colleges consider medical expenses, changes in income since the income was reported, home equity, and how your family income fits in with the cost of living in the city where you live.
+From there, colleges consider medical expenses, changes in income, home equity, and how your family income fits in with the cost of living in your area.

 Check with the school’s financial aid office to see what factors they consider when evaluating awards for financial aid.

 What career services does the college have?

 Most schools have a career services office.
 And those that do not, often have individual offices per major.